 John Falsetti

-Mr. Falsetti is currently the Chief Information Officer for Maryville Academy.
-A child welfare agency based in Des Plaines, Illinois.
+Mr. Falsetti is the former Chief Information Officer for Maryville Academy.
 His areas of expertise include managing all areas of technology and information services, IT strategic planning, staff development, database development and warehousing, electronic health record (EHR) development and implementation, voice/data infrastructures, helpdesk and user training, business intelligence, and process re-engineering.

 Transforming The Consumer’s Experience Through A Tech-Enabled Journey